greatlife111/firstproject/README.md

 - As a user, I want to be able to edit account information and alert details.

 ## PHASE TWO
-- As a user, I want to be able to save all the alerts created and notifications corresponding to each of the alert
+- As a user, I want to be able to save all changes to my account including the id, name, and the alerts created
-- As a user, when I start the application, I want to be given the option to load my notifications list and alert list.
+- As a user, when I start the application, I want to be given the option to load my alert list.